rayer456/electrobot/README.md

 ## Prediction.json

 In the `predictions` folder you find `predictions.json`.
-This is where you manage what predictions the bot can start either by Livesplit or chat command.
-Open this file and try to understand how it works.
+This is where you manage a list of predictions that the bot can start either by Livesplit or chat command.
+Try to open this file.

 1. In the `name` field you choose the name of the prediction.
 This is how you call the prediction from chat. **NOTE**: This must be a string without spaces.
 So instead of calling it `my name` call it `my_name`
 2. In `auto_predict` set `auto_start` to `true` if you want the prediction to start automatically based on Livesplit.
 If not, set to `false`